How to Give a Workshop

 Patricia B. Nemec, PsyD, CRC, CPRP

 The skills involved in giving workshops are related to staff training and also are applicable for consumers and families, direct services staff, management staff, empowerment and recovery, and knowledge exchange.
 Participants will be introduced to both the general principles and essential steps of planning and delivering a presentation in a workshop format.
 The activities and examples will guide participants through the process of sketching out a 90-minute workshop of their own.
-This seminar will include the use of visual materials to enhance learning and interaction.
+This online course will include the use of visual materials to enhance learning and interaction.

 - List the basic principles of workshop presentation